MacPenguin

 2. What do I need to recompile the kernel?

-To build the latest 2.6 kernel requires gcc-3.3 or later.
-To build the 2.2 kernel you'll want gcc-2.95.
+To build the a v2.6 kernel requires gcc-3.3 or later.
+To build a v2.2 kernel you'll want gcc-2.95.

 If you're cross-compiling, you can edit the top-level Makefile (unless you used CVS to obtain your kernel source, where this is already done for you) such that the ARCH variable is set to m68k, and the CROSS_COMPILE variable is set to the executable prefix used by your toolchain (i.e. m68k-linux-, m68k-linux-gnu- or m68k-unknown-linux-gnu-).
 The rest of the process is much the same as any other Linux kernel build.